About the Tour

 Overnight Location: Nagahama

 Today will be our first day in Sekigahara.
 The town will be gearing up for the Annual Battle of Sekigahara Festival and enthusiasts and reenactors will be gathering here from all around the country.
 The goal of the festival is to turn the clock back to 1600, and you will see many people walking around in full Samurai armour.
-There are live stage events and loads of demonstrations reminiscent of the time-period.
-We will hop into the festival spirit and celebrate as the locals do – who knows you might even meet a Samurai or two or pick up some warring clan period related goods …
+There are live stage events and loads of demonstrations reminiscent of the time-period (although some will definitely have some Japanese pop culture aspects to them).
+We will hop into the festival spirit and celebrate as the locals do, and who knows you might even meet a Samurai or two or pick up some warring clan period related goods…

 We will then transfer back to our hotel in Nagahama, indulge in their onsen and gather again for dinner before retiring for the evening in anticipation of our return to the Sekigahara festival tomorrow.